 Prerequisites: Prerequisites: #5b, #6b

-Bring pen and paper to camp; night observations will be required
+Bring pen and paper to camp; night observations will be required.
+Scouts may also wish to bring a green or red colored flashlight to protect their night vision.

 Recommended advance work: Knowledge and practice in identifying constellations